 2. Keeping your vehicles earning more often

-Ever had a phone call from a client asking for a favour, a last minute job to fit in?
+Ever had a phone call from a client asking for a favour, a last-minute job to fit in?
 Then the ring round of all your drivers begins, trying to work out who can take the load and get it to its destination on time.
-An hour later you think you may have a solution, you get back on the phone, but the job went to another haulier because they needed to get it booked in immediately.
+An hour later you think you may have a solution, and you get back on the phone, but the job went to another haulier because they needed to get it booked immediately.
 A fleet tracking system has all of that information, immediately at your fingertips.

-Using a fleet tracker enables transport managers and fleet managers to schedule all drop offs and pick ups often within the nearest 5 minutes.
-The interactive maps even show up to date traffic info allowing you to divert drivers if needed.
+Using a fleet tracker enables transport managers and fleet managers to schedule all drop-offs and pick-ups often within the nearest 5 minutes.
+The interactive maps even show up-to-date traffic info allowing you to divert drivers if needed.
 Using a fleet tracking system eliminates the long hours trying to juggle your fleet, enabling trucks to not run empty and you to have a good work/life balance because you finish on time each day.

 3. Vehicle maintenance

 Surprisingly fleet trackers have the ability to flag vehicles that may need repair or checks.
-Basic fleet tracking systems don’t come with this option, so it is best to shop around and find a system that provides this facility for minimal additional cost.
+Basic fleet tracking systems don’t come with this option, so it is best to shop around and find a system that provides this facility for a minimal additional cost.

-Having this feature saves costs in the long run, because preventative repairs are often cheaper than restorative repairs.
+Having this feature saves costs in the long run because preventative repairs are often cheaper than restorative repairs.